Meet the team.

 - Ochen Kaylan, JDWeb DeveloperOchen is a key player in back-end development — the magic that makes our websites and online tools tick.
 While he’s worked in web development and design for over 15 years, his resume is also dazzling in its variety.
 Ochen has professional experience in many fields, including design, journalism, and law.

 - Rachel Pryzby, MPH, CHESSenior Health Communication ManagerRachel’s public health experience, most recently with CDC, has made her a savvy health communicator and project manager.
 Much of her work has focused on developing better communication strategies to improve sexual and reproductive health.
 You can usually find Rachel writing content, leading strategy sessions, or geeking out about the latest public health research.

 - Rebecca WrightContent StrategistRebecca believes that everyone has the right to health information they can understand.
-Drawing on her experience at social service and legal-aid organizations, she creates clear, engaging plain language health materials that are accessible to low-literacy audiences — and a pleasure to read for everyone else.
+With a thoughtful approach grounded in user-centered design and health literacy best practices, she creates clear, engaging plain language health materials that are accessible to low-literacy audiences — and a pleasure to read for everyone else.